shidalgo12/Final_Project/README.md

 ## Background
 NBA Statistics between 1984-2019 observed and visualized using multiple tools/languages including Python, Seaborn, Javascript, HTML, JSON
 ## Machine Learning
-Seaborn coding used to build heat maps illustrating the correlation between Offensive Rebounds, Field Goals and Assists.
+Seaborn coding used to build heat maps illustrating the correlation between Offensive Rebounds(OREB), Field Goals(FGM) and Assists(AST).
 This shows that Michael Jordan took more frequent personal action of making field goals after rebounding the ball  vs the league as a whole.
 ### Seaborn Heatmaps
 #### Michael Jordan